Scott Boras: Boras Corporation

-Boras's start as an agent came representing Manny Trillo, a former major league shortstop for the Philadelphia Phillies and other teams, and Bill Caudill, a former minor league teammate and closer for the Seattle Mariners, both of whom now work for Boras.
+Boras's start as an agent came representing Manny Trillo, a former major league second baseman for the Chicago Cubs, Philadelphia Phillies, and other teams, and Bill Caudill, a former minor league teammate and closer for the Seattle Mariners, both of whom now work for Boras.
 By 1980, he had decided his calling was as a baseball agent.
-In 1983, Boras negotiated one of the largest contracts in baseball history, $7.5 million for Caudill; and not long afterward Boras left his law firm job to represent players full-time.
+In 1983, Boras negotiated one of the largest contracts in baseball history, $7.5 million for Caudill; and not long afterward, Boras left his law firm job to represent players full time.

 Today, Boras is the president and owner of the Boras Corporation, a baseball-only sports agency.
 In 2014, the Boras Corporation was named by Forbes magazine as the most valuable single-sport agency in the world.

 Boras and his company Boras Corporation have become known for record-setting contracts for their free agent and amateur draft clients.
 Boras was the first baseball agent to negotiate contracts in excess of $50 million: Greg Maddux, five years, $57.5 million in 1997; $100 million Kevin Brown, seven years, $105 million in 1998; and $200 million Alex Rodriguez, 10 years, $252 million in 2000.